 Paid off-street parking facilities are built up at point-level from a Year 2005 inventory in a manner similar to the build-up of K12 schools.
 The growth in paid off-street parking spaces is calculated at TAZ level, based on the growth in employment by density range.
 In general, paid off-street parking is directly related to density of development: as the density of development on a parcel increases, the likelihood of paid off street parking, and prices charged, increases.
-The "yields" of paid off-street parking are calculated at TAZ-level based on the amount of growth in several density ranges, with facility locations identified based on judgement within each TAZ.
+The "yields" of paid off-street parking are calculated at TAZ-level based on the amount of growth in several density ranges, with facility locations identified based on judgment within each TAZ.
 The yield rates were computed from a Year 2005 inventory of parking facilities, and Year 2005 Place3s development density estimates.
 Paid parking is also related to special uses, like colleges/universities and hospitals, and facilities are added at future locations of these uses.

 Proximity to transit is measured as orthogonal distance from parcel to the nearest transit station or stop in SACSIM.
 Transit stops are also built up at point level from a Year 2005 inventory of transit stops.
 New future transit stop points are based on a comparison of forecast year and Year 2005 transit networks from the travel demand model.
-Where there are new transit lines are added, new stops are added to the inventory.
+Where new transit lines are added, new stops are added to the inventory.
 In areas with little or no change in transit service, the Year 2005 stop inventory is used.
 For rail and express bus facilities, stations and stops as coded in the travel demand model are used directly.
 For fixed route bus services, the travel demand model stops under-predict actual stops.
 This is because zone-based travel models do not include sufficient detail to capture the stop-spacing for local bus routes, especially in urban areas.
 In these areas, stops points are synthesized along the bus routes and added to the Year 2005 inventory points.

 Street pattern variables are used in several location and mode choice models in SACSIM, and are strongly related to non-motorized mode choice.
-The key street pattern variables are the buffered densities or numbers of intersections of three types: 1-leg intersections (e.g. cul-desacs); 3-leg intersections (e.g. a "T"); and 4+-leg intersections (e.g. a four-way intersection).
-Higher levels of 1-leg intersections are associated with lower likelihood of trip linking and non-motorized modes of travel; higher levels of 3- and 4+- leg intersections are associated with higher likelihood of trip linking and non-motorized travel modes.
-While future densities and mixes of use in growth areas are captured in the Place3s land use scenarios, future street pattern is not.
+The key street pattern variables are the buffered densities or numbers of intersections of three types: 1-leg intersections (e.g. cul-de-sacs); 3-leg intersections (e.g. a "T"); and 4+-leg intersections (e.g. a four-way intersection).
+Higher levels of 1-leg intersections are associated with lower likelihood of trip linking and non-motorized modes of travel; higher levels of 3- and 4+- leg intersections are associated with higher likelihood of trip linking and non-motorized modes of travel; higher levels of 3- and 4+- leg intersections are associated with higher likelihood of trip linking and non-motorized modes of travel; higher levels of 3- and 4+- leg indersections are associated with higher likelihood of trip linking and non-motorized modes are captured in the Place3s land use scenarios, future street pattern is not.
 Street patterns profiles for growth areas are "borrowed" from Year 2005 observed street patterns by place type and density level.

 Each one of these data issues required significant time and effort to address.
 However, with the exception of transit stops, the data are prepared only once for each land use data run, and the process is becoming more routinized and efficient.
-Virtually all of these issues needs to be addressed for zone-based models, but the aggregate nature of the zones allows for the data to be developed with less rigor and hand-wringing.
+Virtually all of these issues need to be addressed for zone-based models, but the aggregate nature of the zones allows for the data to be developed with less rigor and hand-wringing.
 The discipline of developing the datasets at parcel/point level simply requires that all the assumptions be laid out explicitly.